 The hardest part was explaining that from now on, I wouldn’t have a role in the daily operations of the company.
 My agreement included a broad list of obligations, like being a face for the brand, supporting international expansion efforts, and offering insights into product development.
 But I wasn’t sure how regular of a presence I should plan to have in the office moving forward.
-Everything I’d been doing for Schmidt’s—from product development, to sales, to approvals on marketing campaigns, to operations oversight—was technically no longer my responsibility, and it was my job for the next few months to help transition those duties to other team members.
+Everything I’d been doing for Schmidt’s—product development, sales, approvals on marketing campaigns, operations oversight—was technically no longer my responsibility, and it was my job for the next few months to help transition those duties to other team members.
 It felt strange, all of a sudden, as I began to fully absorb the fact that I would no longer be managing the ins and outs of this company that had become such a part of me.

 One thing that helped ease the transition was that Chris was staying on full time.
 In our negotiation process with Unilever, he’d chosen to continue overseeing the marketing department for six months before transitioning into a consultant role.

-By now it was nearly Christmas, and Chris, Oliver, and I spent the holiday at home, trying to process everything and unwind.
+It was nearly Christmas, and Chris, Oliver, and I spent the holidays at home, trying to process everything and unwind.
 Oliver had participated so much in Schmidt’s over the years, in his own way, like when he stayed up late with his Nonna (Chris’s mom) the night of the Entrepreneur of the Year Award, eagerly awaiting the results, or when he got excited about a new product we were launching, or whenever we spotted Schmidt’s in a store.
 This was a transitional time for all of us and I wondered how he would feel about the news, if he would feel some kind of loss.
 I was relieved and happy when he seemed to embrace the change and seemed especially excited to hear that I would have much more time to spend at home with him.

 It was nice to have some peace and quiet, but I was also anxiously awaiting confirmation that the deal had been officially finalized.
 The government takes a couple weeks to approve any acquisition, and I couldn’t help but feel unsettled without knowing it was completely locked in.
-Despite this, I chose to assume the best and celebrate the New Year holiday with a family trip to San Diego, California, as the odds of something falling through at this point were slim.
+Despite this, I chose to assume the best and celebrate the New Year’s holiday with a family trip to San Diego, California, as the odds of something falling through at this point were slim.
 While we were there, on December 31, 2017, we got word that everything had been approved.
 It was done.
 I was overcome with emotion, the most obvious one being an enormous sense of relief.
 On New Year’s Day morning, Chris, Oliver, and I took a breakfast cruise on the bay.
-It was a beautiful, mild day, and for a few hours, we floated along, enjoying the buffet, the scenery, and each other.
+It was a beautiful, mild day, and for a few hours we floated along, enjoying the buffet, the scenery, and each other.
 There’s a photo of me on the boat, the sunshine on my face, grinning from ear to ear.
 I felt like I had a whole new life of possibilities ahead of me.

 Finding closure